Organizational Culture & the Kanban Maturity Model

 Author: David Anderson, pioneer of the Kanban Method, co-author of the Kanban Maturity Model, CEO of Mauvius Group Inc.

 We released our Organizational Culture poster as a companion for the Kanban Maturity Model release 1.2.
-The poster visualizes many of the concepts and guidance in the 2nd edition of the book Kanban Maturity Model.
-Section 2 of the book is called Culture.
+In particular, the poster visualizes many of the concepts and guidance in the 2nd edition of the book Kanban Maturity Model, Section 2 of the book: Culture.
 There are 4 chapters altogether, and in total, 19,250 words.

 Our approach to organizational culture is as follows: